 Dangerous driving is a serious motoring offence and the penalties for dangerous driving are very severe, with a prison sentence being a real possibility.
-If you have a viable defence, Hammond Trotter Solicitors will investigate the circumstances surrounding you case and comprehensively examine all of the details, irrespective of how minor they may at first appear.
+If you have a viable defence, our team will investigate the circumstances surrounding you case and comprehensively examine all of the details, irrespective of how minor they may at first appear.

 As with all offences, it is for the prosecution to prove each and every element of the offence.
 A charge of dangerous driving is no exception.
 The following are common mistakes that drivers make that can result in the charge: